JuliaRegistries/TagBot/DEPLOYING.md

 ## Setting Up the Webhook

 Now that you know where your API can be called, set up a webhook in your registry repository.
-Use the API's URL as the "Payload URL".
+Use the `/webhook/github` URL as the "Payload URL".
 Be sure to enter your webhook secret as well.
 Finally, when selecting events, choose "Issue comments" and "Pull requests".